apostrophecms/seo/README.md

 - Toggle "Include ItemList in JSON-LD" to control ItemList output

 **Best for:** Blog indexes, product catalogs, category pages, archives, search results

 ---

+#### ItemList for Collection Pages

+Collection pages (listing pages) can optionally include an **ItemList** schema in JSON-LD.
+This describes the items displayed on the page (articles, products, events, etc.) and can improve how search engines understand category, listing, or archive pages.

+You can enable or disable this using the **“Include ItemList in JSON-LD”** toggle in the SEO tab.

+##### When you should enable ItemList
+- The page is a true index/list of items
+- Blog indexes, product category pages, news archives
+- You want richer structured data for list/search pages

+##### When you should NOT enable ItemList
+- The page mixes unrelated content types
+- The page is heavily personalized per user
+- The listing is extremely large (hundreds+ items)
+- The content shown changes frequently based on filters or user input
+- It’s not actually a listing page (e.g., About, Contact)

+ItemList content is generated automatically based on the items displayed by the page’s piece-page-type query (no developer configuration required).

+---